 The positive response to ‘Not exposed to undermining’ has improved since 2016 TEF which is encouraging but ongoing work is required.

 When contacted for advice and support, the Workplace-based champions (WPBC) are a helpful resource for trainees in tackling bullying and undermining, but half of trainees still do not know who their Regional Champion is, with a further 9% finding their Champion either unapproachable or inaccessible.

 - Develop training in which behaviours and departmental characteristics can contribute to trainees feeling undermined.
 This training should be part of college Tutor’s mandatory training

 - WPBCs to raise awareness of their role.
-We have recently launched a poster to be displayed in the trainee’s offices, mess that details the regional WPBC contact details.
-To ensure that this poster is displayed in each unit
+We have recently launched a poster to be displayed in the trainee’s offices/on-call room that details the regional WPBC contact details, and we should ensure that this poster is displayed in each unit.

 - Workplace behaviour champions network to discuss how to make champions more accessible and approachable